Yes, Jorts Are Trending — Here’s How I Styled Them

 How To Style Jorts: Crop Top & Heels

 As a former non-shorts person, I never thought I’d see the day where I’d wear denim shorts for a date night or night out.
 But turns out, jorts can be dressed up with ease — just add heels and a crop top.
-I also like to accessorise with loads of jewellery and the right handbag, too.
+I also like to accessorize with loads of jewelry and the right handbag, too.

 How To Style Jorts: Blazer & Boots